sam-cooksey/data146new/Project1.md

 3. Yes, data is displayed every 5 years, starting with 1952.
 It ends with 2007, so to make it more up to date, we would have to add data from 2012 and 2017.

-Note: I was unable to get the script to read the gapminder file, but I did manage to open it in Pycharm, so all of my answers from here on out are from reading the data or doing the math myself.

 4. The lowest life expectancy on the table was from Rwanda in 1992, which happens to be the first line of the data frame.
 At the time, the life expectancy was just 23.599 years, almost certainly due to high infant mortality.

 5. The highest results were: